Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2020.1-to-2020.2.md

 From 10.x, a new pass ScenePickingPass have been added to all the shader and master node to allow the editor to correctly handle the picking with tesselated objects and backfaced objects.

+From 10.x, if material ambient occlusion needs to be applied to probe volume GI and the material is deferred, the material needs to define `HAS_PAYLOAD_WITH_UNINIT_GI` constant and a function `float GetUninitializedGIPayload(SurfaceData surfaceData)` that returns the AO factor that is desired to be applied.
+No action is needed for forward only materials or if no material AO needs to be applied to probe volume GI.

 ## Raytracing

 From Unity 2020.2, the Raytracing Node in shader graph now apply the raytraced path (previously low path) to all raytraced effects but path tracing.